dghernandez/decomotor/README.md

 Tha main code of this project is written in Mathematica v10 (and tested on v11, as well).

-The repository also contains a demo in a jupyter notebook (python).
+The repository will also contain a demo in a jupyter notebook (python) --coming soon.

 ```
 Give examples